 I filmed Richard Beggs at work with Director, Francis Coppola, at Coppola’s Meyer Sound mixing stage in northern California.
 Francis turned to me and asked?
 “Do you know where the title Sound Designer came from?”
 And then proceeded to elaborate.
 I consider that footage film history!
 Beggs got his start in the film industry working on the sound for Coppola’s multi-Academy Award-winning Vietnam war film, “Apocalypse Now.”

-Further footage I shot contributes to examples of the San Francisco independent filmmaking scene – with sound being mixed in Beggs studio (formerly) located in the San Francisco Film Center building in the Presidio (now in his home).
-Director Jonathan Parker permitted me to film while he and Beggs worked on the sound mix for his film “The Architect.”
-And I filmed Phil Tippett, his crew and Beggs as they discussed the final sound track for “Mad God (part two)” in Kim Aubry’s screening room at ZAP.
+Further footage I shot contributes to examples of the San Francisco independent filmmaking scene – with sound being mixed in Beggs studio (formerly) located in the San Francisco Film Center building in the Presidio.
+Director Jonathan Parker permitted me to film he and Beggs working on the sound mix for his film “The Architect.”
+I filmed Phil Tippett his crew and Beggs as they discussed the final sound track for “Mad God (part two)” in Kim Aubry’s screening room at ZAP.
 I interviewed Eleanor Coppola during the final mix of her first feature film, “Paris Can Wait.”